 311 Commonwealth was designed by Funk and Wilcox, architects, and built in 1924-1925 as a 14-unit apartment house by the Marden and Orlando Construction Co., the principals of which also were the owners of the building.
 It replaced a townhouse at 311 Commonwealth built in 1877.

-Plans for the building, including elevations and floor plans, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN N-4).
+Plans for the building, including elevations and floor plans, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN N-4).

 Frank Orlando was president of the Marden and Orlando Construction Co, and Louis Marden was vice-president and treasurer.
 They purchased the original townhouse at 311 Commonwealth on June 20, 1924, from Carroll T. Donahue.
 He was a clerk with the Daly Plumbing Supply Company and had acquired 311 Commonwealth on March 1, 1923, from real estate dealer William N. Ambler.
 Carroll Donahue probably was acting as conveyancer on behalf of either William Ambler or the Marden and Orlando Construction Co.